• Skip to primary navigation

 Ingredients You Need

-• Sugar: You’ll need both granulated sugar and powdered sugar for the macaron shells.
+• Sugar: granulated sugar and powdered sugar for the shells

-• Almond flour: Use finely ground, blanched almond flour for smooth, perfect macaron shells.
+• Almond flour: finely ground blanched almond flour

-• Heavy cream: Use full-fat cream (at least 30% fat) for a smooth and stable ganache.
+• Heavy cream: full-fat for a creamy stable filling

 How To Make Lemon Macarons

-Melt the white chocolate in the microwave or using a double boiler, then mix in the warm heavy cream, lemon curd, and a splash of vanilla extract.
+Melt the white chocolate, then mix with warm heavy cream, lemon curd, and vanilla until smooth.
+Cover and chill until firm.

-Using a fine mesh sieve or food processor, combine the almond flour and powdered sugar to get a smooth, fine almond flour mixture.
+Sift or blend almond flour and powdered sugar into a fine mixture.

 >> For perfectly round shells: Use a macaron mat or print out my macaron template.